Kai-nf/carInsuranceApp/README.md

 # Car Insurance App (CodeNection Hackathon Project)

 ## 🚗 Overview
+This project is dedicated for Industry Collaboration track Problem Statement:
+When buying or renewing car insurance online, users often mistype or enter incorrect vehicle details (e.g., plate number, car model, year of manufacture).
+These mistakes can delay policy approval, cause pricing errors, or even lead to invalid insurance coverage.
+We plan to build a smart system that detects and corrects typos or inaccurate vehicle input specifications in real time – ensuring smoother, faster, and more reliable insurance applications.
 This project is built for the **CodeNection Hackathon**.
 It is a **digital-first car insurance platform** that combines typo detection, decentralized insurance data storage, and vehicle damage evaluation using machine learning.